Mount Baker Adult Crew (MBAC), housed at Mount Baker Rowing and Sailing Center, is an open access program, offering fitness, fun, and competition.

 Fall/Winter Conditioning & Saturday Morning Rowing

-Level 2B or equivalent rowing experience is required for these off-season on-land workouts and Saturday morning rowing.
-This is a great way to stay in shape for the upcoming season.
-Activities will include erging, calisthenics, stretching and weightlifting.
+Level 2B or equivalent rowing experience is required for these on-land workouts and Saturday morning rowing.
+These sessions occur November – December and January – February.
+These sessions are a great way to stay in shape for the upcoming season.
+Activities include erging, calisthenics, stretching, and weightlifting.